Juegoman/SLCB-ExportHelper/README.md

 # SLCB Export Helper

+Modified to export Currency entries and Commands with any attached sound files.

+Thanks to https://github.com/LuisSanchez-Dev/streamlabs-chatbot-hacks for guidance on exporting sounds and SFX

+# Original Readme

 This script allows the user to export Quote, Extra Quote, and Queue data to CSVs either via using the added $export paremeter that comes with this script or by going to the script properties and trigger the export by clicking on the corresponding buttons.